 (1) Hypothetical example is for illustrative purposes only.
 Does not represent the return of any actual investment.
 (2) Assumes inflation-adjusted 1.5% annual wage hikes, as reported by the Bureau of Labor Statistics.

+This material was prepared for Diamond Financial Planning and does not necessarily represent the views of the presenting party or their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note: Investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting, or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax, or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.